Hassan Bubacar Jallow: As Chief Justice

 On 15 February 2017, Jallow was sworn-in as the Chief Justice of the Gambia after his appointment by newly elected President of the Gambia, Adama Barrow.
 At the ceremony, he said "I have heard on a number of occasions the president reiterate his commitment for the judiciary and to its effectiveness.
 This declaration coming from the Office of the President to maintain the independence of the Judiciary is, indeed, very assuring and an excellent starting point for a new Chief Justice."

 In 2020, Jallow was part of an independent probe (led by Mary Robinson) of a report that cleared Akinwumi Adesina, the president of the African Development Bank, of corruption charges.

 International Associations

 He is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world's first treaty on the prevention and punishment of crimes against humanity.

+National Honour

+He is a Commander of the Order of the Republic of The Gambia.